nigradwohl/risk_booster/README.md

 ### Important

 * Improve global feedback by restructuring it and making it perceptually easier
+    + also add links to wiki
 * Increase the number of test-texts that are successfully handled
+* Adapt the highlighting to potentially critical numbers (e.g., relative risk reductions)
 * Handle margins for tooltips

 ### Nice to have